sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 The code talks directly to the Sourcegraph instance that's configured in the Bitbucket Server plugin configuration.
 It doesn't add any more load to the Bitbucker Server instance.

-If it failed to load or talk to the Sourcegraph instance messages are logged to the browser console.
+If it failed to load or talk to the Sourcegraph instance, messages are logged to the browser console.

 When the Sourcegraph instance is updated to a newer version, the code that's loaded and injected might also be updated.